Illinois Articles of Incorporation

 Other Helpful Illinois Facts

 As you are preparing to incorporate, keep in mind the following requirements specific to Illinois.
-Your specialist will help you tailor articles of incorporation to your state.

 - Number: One or more required.